haxtheweb/WCFactory/README.md

 ### Install

 Make sure you have a version of node >=6.0 and above.
-Verify that you have yarn enabled — if not install yarn globally https://yarnpkg.com/lang/en/docs/install/.
+Verify that you have yarn enabled — if not [install yarn globally](https://yarnpkg.com/lang/en/docs/install/).
 ```bash
 $ yarn global add @wcfactory/cli
 ```